What Sax Mouthpiece Do I Need? Rock, Pop and Commercial9th January 2020

 Pop and rock sax players, as they need to compete with electronic instruments, often opt for very bright, metallic tones, with a lot of edge to really cut through the wall of sound.
 Jazz musicians also use metal mouthpieces if they need something to really speak out over everything else but it’s worth remembering that the internal design of a mouthpiece is more important than the material.
 For example some ebonite pieces are brighter than some metal models because of their internal design, so it’s well worth considering both ebonite & metal options as discussed below…

-Also from Theo Wanne is the Shiva 2 Metal mouthpiece.
+Theo Wanne produce the amazing Shiva 2 Metal mouthpiece.
 As you might already know, players opt for metal mouthpieces when they need more punch behind their sound – and the Shiva 2 certainly delivers just that!
 Not only does this have a high stepped baffle, but the inclusion of ‘shark gill’ ridges speed up the airflow, increasing the projection.
 Great for a soloist competing with electronic guitars, keyboards and drums!
 Fitted with the adjustable Liberty Ligature.

 The Mindi Abair Custom for alto saxophone is the final Theo Wanne offering on this list.
 Designed over three years with 2-time Grammy nominee Mindi Abair, this mouthpiece encompasses everything Abair wanted for her sound.
 This has an incredibly solid, bright tone through all the registers, and enables a very secure altissimo to let the sax really scream.
 But it also lets you really sit back and relax your sound – this piece truly does it all thanks to the unique ‘swept-step’ baffle and flat-side-wall chamber.
 Only available for alto saxophone, fitted with Liberty ligature.